Skip to content

 Variable name Value Result

-GIT_STRATEGY Any except none git fetch is applied
+GIT_STRATEGY Any other than none git fetch is used

 rules:when

-If the rule is true and this field is defined, it overwrites the job's when field value.
+If this field is defined when the rule is true, it overwrites the job's when field value.

 Possible values